MMScan: A Multi-Modal 3D Scene Dataset with Hierarchical Grounded Language Annotations: Experiments

 \subsection{3D Visual Grounding Benchmark}

-\textbf{Dataset \& Evaluation Metrics.} As mentioned previously, we follow the original scene split of EmbodiedScan and obtain 848867/217002/209717 data samples for training/validation/testing on our visual grounding benchmark.
+\textbf{Dataset.} As mentioned previously, we follow the original scene split of EmbodiedScan and obtain 848867/217002/209717 data samples for training/validation/testing on our visual grounding benchmark.
 All the data samples are categorized into a sub-class from the set \{ST-attr, ST-space, OO-attr, OO-space, OR\}, where \emph{Single-target, attribute, Object-Object, Object-Region} are abbreviated as \emph{ST, attr, OO, OR}.
 We use 20\% samples for training to reduce all the models' training time into 2 days and report the results on the validation set.

-For the evaluation metric, we adopt the conventional 3D IoU-based Average Precision (AP) used in 3D detection here, considering we can have multiple targets grounded instead of a single one in most previous grounding benchmarks.
-In addition, we also show the recall and performances for different sub-classes of samples for reference.
+\textbf{Evaluation Metrics for Uncertain Targets.} For the evaluation metric, considering that there can be multiple targets to be grounded, we first adopt $AP$ (Average Precision) and further devise $AP_{sample}$ (AP across all prompt samples) and $AP_{box}$ (AP across all bounding boxes) to compare different methods.
+The latter is the conventional derivation method for detection and is used in the first released version of MMScan, but it amplifies the effect of incomparable model's confidence within one subclass.
+In addition, both metrics cannot reflect the performance of grounding models in practical use, \emph{i.e.} in the real world we don't have the model output all the prediction boxes, we typically care about the exact Top-N performance for the case with N targets to be grounded.
+Therefore, we propose gTop-k (generalized Top-k score), which extends the Top-k metric to multi-target cases.
+Specifically, we define it as:

+where \(N\) is the number of ground truth (GT) boxes, \(M\) is the number of predicted boxes, and \(Hit(X)\) represents the number of boxes with top-X scores that can match GT boxes (with IoU below a specific threshold).
+When $N=1$, \emph{i.e.}, there is only one GT box, the gTop-k metric reduces to the traditional Top-k metric.
+When $N>1$, the gTop-1 can accurately reflect whether the top N predictions exactly match GT boxes and we can further adjust k in gTop-k to control the strict degree of evaluation metrics.
+As a result, it offers superior flexibility and interpretability compared to traditional ones such as AP and F1-Score.